Celebrate the spirit of the season...

 The arrangements on this album incorporate acoustic guitars and mandolins to achieve a medieval minstrel sound.
-Gregorian choirs, pipe organ, chimes, and violin compliment the moody blend of original instrumentals, while guest vocalists perform gothic renditions of traditional holiday carols, including a foreboding version of the lullaby "Coventry Carol," and the minstrel's favorite "Past Time With Good Company."
+Gregorian choirs, pipe organ, chimes, and violin compliment the moody blend of original instrumentals, while guest vocalists perform gothic renditions of traditional holiday carols, including a foreboding version of the lullaby "Coventry Carol," and the medieval minstrel's favorite "Past Time With Good Company."

 Beautifully dark Christmas hymns with a gothic touch.
 A classic masterpiece of timelessness.
 Certainly appropriate for the holiday season!
 Be prepared to go back in time to a kingdom far far away.

 This music is wonderful...
 All the enchantment and beauty of traditional classical Christmas music from the dark side.
 Very evocative of holiness as well as spine chillingly mysterious.

 Many artists claim that their music is haunting, but no one delivers the goods like Nox Arcana.
 Everything about this enchanting concept album is a true work of genius.

 Nox Arcana view the season through a haunting, Gothic lens.
 From symphonic arrangements and acoustic guitar to Gregorian chants and choral harmonies, the album enchants the listener with its evocative, appropriately chilling imagery.
 Highlights include reinterpretations of God Rest Ye Merry, Gentlemen and Coventry Carol.
 If you like your holidays with a little imagination and mystery, this is the album for you.